2026 Universal Studios Hollywood Planning Guide

 Halloween Horror Nights are a huge draw for Universal and they definitely attract an adult crowd.
 If you have no young kids and like horror movies, you’ll probably enjoy this event and find it worth the cost of the ticket.
 If you have a younger family, you’ll want to avoid it.
 If you’re traveling during the months of September and October, be mindful of the Halloween Horror Nights schedule.

-Christmas is celebrated with decorations and Grinchmas entertainment, but there’s nothing that requires advance-planning or around which you should schedule.
+Christmas is celebrated with decorations, Christmas in the Wizarding World of Harry Potter and Grinchmas entertainment, but there’s nothing that requires advance-planning or around which you should schedule.
+Just show up and tour the park mostly as normal.
+It’s actually a lot of festive fun!

 I think this is probably covers just about everything most people will need to know when planning a visit to Universal Studios Hollywood as an add-on to your Disneyland or Southern California vacation.
-If you would like to see some of these topics covered in greater depth, please let me know in the comments.
+The biggest thing to know–which is probably obvious from this guide–is that Universal Studios Hollywood is significantly different from Universal Orlando Resort.

 Planning a Southern California vacation?
 For park admission deals, read Tips for Saving Money on Disneyland Tickets.
 Learn about on-site and off-site hotels in our Anaheim Hotel Reviews & Rankings.
 For where to eat, check out our Disneyland Restaurant Reviews.
 For unique ideas of things that’ll improve your trip, check out What to Pack for Disney.
 For comprehensive advice, consult our Disneyland Vacation Planning Guide.
 Finally, for guides beyond Disney, check out our Southern California Itineraries for day trips to Los Angeles, Laguna Beach, and many other SoCal cities!